Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Introduction

 The organization of this paper is as follows.
-In Section \ref{sec:method}, we introduce methodology adopted in this study.
-In Section \ref{sec:results}, we show how dust abundance and size distributions vary with dust production rate, production altitude, and mass loss timescales in escaping atmospheres.
+In Section \ref{sec:method}, we introduce the methodology adopted in this study.
+In Section \ref{sec:results}, we show how dust abundance and size distributions vary with dust production rate, production altitude, and mass-loss timescales in escaping atmospheres.
 We also provide a simple analytical theory that predicts the dust abundance in the outflow.
 In Section \ref{sec:observation}, we investigate how the dusty outflow affects the observable planetary radius and atmospheric transmission spectra.
-Then, we discuss what properties of atmospheric dust is needed to enhance the observable transit radius.
-In Section \ref{sec:MR}, we discuss why super-puffs are rare population of low-mass planets.
-In Section \ref{sec:discussion}, we discuss implications for young exoplanet observations, impacts of particle porosity evolution on present study results, and observational diagnosis of circumplanetary rings.
+Then, we discuss what properties of atmospheric dust are needed to enhance the observable transit radius.
+In Section \ref{sec:MR}, we discuss why super-puffs are a rare population of low-mass planets.
+In Section \ref{sec:discussion}, we discuss implications for young exoplanet observations, impacts of particle porosity evolution on the results of present study, and the observational diagnosis of circumplanetary rings.
 In Section \ref{sec:summary}, we summarize our findings.